bbauska/JS-Basics-Unlock/README.md

 <h3 id="">2.1.4 Variable Naming Conventions and Best Practices</h3>

-When naming variables in JavaScript, there are several conventions and best practices to follow:
+<p>When naming variables in JavaScript, there are several conventions and
+best practices to follow:</p>

 -   Use descriptive and meaningful names that clearly indicate what data the variable represents.
 For example, use userName instead of str&#39;